Dhruvv271/Cloud-Storage-Usage-Optimizer/README.md

 # Cloud Storage Usage Optimizer
-Have to fix the Dashboard file for "Getting Recommendations" on the webpage, though its working on the terminal when you run the server.
+Note: Have to fix the Dashboard file for "Getting Recommendations" on the webpage, though its working on the terminal when you run the server.
 Work in progress
 ## MVP Scope